Teachers

 Jay Michaelson, Ph.D.: Meditation Teacher of Many Talents

-Dr. Jay Michaelson is the Editor of Wisdom Content at Ten Percent Happier, the author of six books on meditation, and, in his “other career,” the legal affairs columnist for The Daily Beast.
+Dr. Jay Michaelson is the Editor of Wisdom Content at Happier, the author of six books on meditation, and, in his “other career,” the legal affairs columnist for The Daily Beast.
 Jay is an ordained rabbi and authorized to teach in a Theravadan Buddhist lineage.
 Jay has been a lawyer, a professor, an LGBTQ activist, and the founder of three nonprofit organizations.

 Jay’s newest book, Enlightenment by Trial and Error, will be published in October, 2019.